Subhajit0210/Word-Embedding-Techniques-using-Embedding-Layer-in-Keras/README.md

 Overview
 The notebook covers the following steps:

+Import Libraries
-Import Libraries: Imports necessary libraries from TensorFlow and Keras.
+Imports necessary TensorFlow and Keras libraries.

+Example Sentences
-Example Sentences: Defines a list of sample sentences for demonstration.
+Defines a list of sample sentences for demonstration.

+One Hot Representation
-One Hot Representation: Converts the sentences into a one-hot encoding representation based on a defined vocabulary size.
+Converts the sentences into a one-hot encoding representation based on a defined vocabulary size.

 Word Embedding Representation:
 Uses the Embedding layer to create word embeddings.
 Utilizes pad_sequences to ensure all input sequences have the same length.